kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

   : * Default condition is "**touching &lt;any&gt;**", but we want "**touching &lt;green laser&gt;**"

 Among Us
   : Student H continued working on a Scratch project.
-He imported some Among Us characters, and we worked on making the character appear to walk by switching costumes using code like this:
+He imported some Among Us characters, and we removed the background using the [Pixlr online tool](https://pixlr.com/remove-background/).
+We made the character appear to walk by switching costumes using code like this:
 ```
 when @greenFlag clicked
 go to x: (0) y: (0)